 "You are going to die, soon.
 Everyone will die, but your time is just running out faster.
 With more unfairness in the world than I can imagine, your youth is being snatched away."
 There was more silence, more wasted time.

 "Would you like me to explain now?"
-I shook my head yes.
+I nodded yes.

 "It started with your great-grandparents, strangely enough."
 I said nothing once again, unable to choke on my words, afraid of what would come out.